 Sessions to be held weekly or fortnightly depending on what you require.

-Day, evenings and weekends appointments available for counselling and supervision.
+Day and evenings appointments available for counselling and supervision.

 My Lime Kiln Way office has disabled access.